corona-warn-app/cwa-server/docs/ARCHITECTURE.md

 CWA is be required to share the public key with Google/Apple, so that the API on the mobile client is able verify against it.

+### Authenticity to Federation Gateway

+The requirements for authenticity to the Federation gateway are outlined in the [eHealth Network Guidelines](https://ec.europa.eu/health/sites/health/files/ehealth/docs/mobileapps_interoperabilitydetailedelements_en.pdf) and pertain to how the CWA Backend must interact with the service.
+These guidelines discuss:

+- How to verify the data integrity of the data downloaded within each batch.
+This is discussed in section 5.7 Audit Interface.
+- How country backend servers are intended to interact and authenticate themselves to the Federation Gateway.
+This is covered section 6 Security and talks about the process for handling certificates, mTLS, and communication protocols of HTTP(s)

+The CWA Server for Upload and Download will adhere to these guidelines in order to facilitate a proper integration.

 ### Fake Submissions (Plausible Deniability)